Why is this medication prescribed?

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking doxazosin, call your doctor.

 - talk to your doctor about the risks and benefits of taking doxazosin if you are 65 years of age or older.
-Older adults should not usually take doxazosin because it is not as safe as other medications that can be used to treat the same conditions.
+Older adults should not usually take doxazosin to treat high blood pressure, because it is not as safe as other medications that can be used to treat the same condition.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking doxazosin.
 If you need to have eye surgery at any time during or after your treatment, be sure to tell your doctor that you are taking or have taken doxazosin.